diegofazio/hbwui/readme.md

 ## Windows

-Make sure you have the new Edge installed.
+ake sure you have the new Microsoft Edge (Chromium) installed.

 ## Linux